 • Process cycle time

-With this, your DevOps team can track their performance, understand if there’s a need for serious optimization at some work processes, set priorities, and create an optimization plan.
+With this, your DevOps team can track their performance, understand if there’s a need for serious optimization of some work processes, set priorities, and create an optimization plan as part of the big DevOps implementation plan.

 IT Craft’s DevOps team delivered 300+ projects, decreasing costs by 34% and increasing ROI by 46% on average to the clients.
-Here is a case study of one of them.
+Here is a DevOps transformation case study for one of them.

 Flexwise

-Flexwise is a marketplace for on-demand healthcare professionals.
-The company’s software supports the essential workflow to recruit, manage, and pay temporary nursing professionals.
+Flexwise is a comprehensive system for clinic administrators.
+The company’s software supports the essential workflow to forecast the need for, recruit, and manage healthcare professionals.
 All online.

 flexwise